Skip to content

 Criminal Defense in Spain: Legal Framework, Stages, Penalties and Strategy

-The Spanish criminal justice system is governed by the Spanish Criminal Code (Organic Law 10/1995 and subsequent reforms, including Organic Law 1/2015, Organic Law 10/2022 on sexual freedom and Organic Law 14/2022 on misappropriation), the Criminal Procedure Act (LECrim, 1882, with multiple reforms) and the Spanish Constitution (especially Arts.
+The Spanish criminal justice system is governed by the Spanish Criminal Code (Organic Law 10/1995 and subsequent reforms, including Organic Law 1/2015, Organic Law 10/2022 on sexual freedom and Organic Law 14/2022 reforming embezzlement of public funds (malversación)), the Criminal Procedure Act (LECrim, 1882, with multiple reforms) and the Spanish Constitution (especially Arts.
 17, 24 and 25 SC).
 Unlike common law systems, Spain operates an inquisitorial framework where an Investigating Judge (Juez de Instrucción) leads the evidentiary phase, with the public prosecutor (Ministerio Fiscal), the private prosecution (acusación particular) and the defense participating throughout.
 Supreme Court doctrine governs the technical interpretation of every typical offense, the chain of custody of evidence and the procedural guarantees demanded by Art.
 24 SC.

 The catalogue of penalties in Spanish criminal law is broad.
 Prison sentences range from short-term imprisonment (less than 5 years, susceptible of suspension under Art.
 80 CP) to extended terms up to 20 years (Art.
 76 CP) and, in the most serious cases, reviewable life imprisonment (prisión permanente revisable, Art.
 92 CP) for aggravated homicide, terrorism with multiple victims or genocide.
 Additional penalties include fines (multa, in day-fines or proportional), community service, restraining orders, disqualification from professions or rights, expulsion of foreigners (Art.
 89 CP) for sentences exceeding one year, and asset forfeiture (Arts.
 127 ff.
 CP).
 The corporate entity may also be punished autonomously under Art.
 31 bis CP, with fines, dissolution or suspension of activities.
 Pre-trial detention (prisión provisional) can be ordered for up to two years (extendable to four) when flight risk, evidence tampering or reoffending risks concur (Arts.
 502-519 LECrim).